Where and How to Recycle or Dispose of Christmas Trees in Louisiana in after Christmas in 2018 and January 2019

 the restoration of Louisiana's

-will be picked up on regularly scheduled collection days on Jan.
-9,
+will be picked up on regularly scheduled collection days from Jan.
+9

 - Plaquemines Parish, Louisiana- is not offering recycling